How to Care For a Rubber Tree or Ficus Elastica Plant

 Where to Buy Ficus Elastica

 Ficus elastica is fairly common in the gardening section of large home improvement stores like Lowe’s, Home Depot, and IKEA, so you might get lucky and find one there.
 Even Costco carries them from time to time for great prices!
+Many places will list this tree by it’s common name (rubber tree), so keep an eye out and I’m sure you’ll find one!

 This is also a pretty easy plant to find online through stores like The Sill, Amazon, Etsy, and even eBay and Facebook Marketplace.